citrix/citrix-daas-rest-go/citrixorchestration/docs/AllResponseContract.md

 HasFilterDefinitions returns a boolean if a field has been set.

+### SetFilterDefinitionsNil

+`func (o *AllResponseContract) SetFilterDefinitionsNil(b bool)`

+ SetFilterDefinitionsNil sets the value for FilterDefinitions to be an explicit nil

+### UnsetFilterDefinitions
+`func (o *AllResponseContract) UnsetFilterDefinitions()`

+UnsetFilterDefinitions ensures that no value is present for FilterDefinitions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)